hulu/ectyper/README.md

        Format to convert the image into.
 Defaults to jpeg. png16 is 24-bit png pre-dithered for 16-bit (RGB555) screens.

+    &normalize=1
+       Histogram-based contrast increase.
+It passes the -normalize operator to ImageMagick.
+       The top two percent of the dark pixels will become black and the top one percent of the light pixels will become white.
+The contrast of the rest of the pixels are maximized.
+       All the channels are normalized together to avoid color shift, so pure black or white may not exist in the final image.
+Defaults to 0, which won't chain any operator to the ImageMagick command.

+    &equalize=1
+       Histogram-based colour redistribution.
+It passes the -equalize operator to ImageMagick, following the -normalize operator.
+It redistributes the colour of the image according to uniform distribution.
+Each channel are changed independently, and color shift may happen.
+       Default to 0, which won't chain any operator to the ImageMagick command.

+    &contrast_stretch=axb
+       Histogram-based contrast adjustment.
+It passes the -contrast-stretch a%xb% operator to ImageMagick, following the -equalize operator.
+The top a percent of the dark pixels will become black and the top b percent of the light pixels will become white.
+The contrast of the rest of the pixels are maximized.
+All the channels are normalized together to avoid color shift, so pure black or white may not exist in the final image.
+Defaults to None, which won't chain any operator to the ImageMagick command.

+    &brightness_contrast=cxd
+       Amplify brightness and contrast by percentages.
+It passes the -brightness-contrast c%xd% operator to ImageMagick, following the -contrast-stretch operator.
+Defaults to None, which won't chain any operator to the ImageMagick command.

 Examples
 ==========